Day 16: Japan Album Release Tour JINSEI 2024 – Three Horns of Joy at Studio Wuu

 The ramen shop, Mendokoro Honda Akihabara Honten that Yasuaki had selected was clearly a popular spot, with a long queue outside.
 We placed our orders using the ticket machine and waited in line.
 Despite the crowd, we were seated quickly and soon served an incredible bowl of ramen.
 As my bassist Satoshi would say—supreme ramen!
 The broth was perfectly balanced, the noodles firm, and the flavor rich and satisfying.
 It was a fun time hanging out with Yuichiro and Yasuaki.
 After lunch, I returned to my hotel to rest and prepare for the evening’s gig.
 I would see Johan at the gig.

-At 4 PM, I met up with Yuki Nakae at Otsuka Station to travel together to Studio Wuu in Kashiwa, about 50 minutes away.
+At 4 PM, I met up with Yuki Nakae to travel together to Studio Wuu in Kashiwa, about 50 minutes away.
 Traveling with Yuki is always a pleasure.
-We arrived early, which was great because I had asked him to bring some supplies to fix my saxophone’s sticky pads—Zippo fuel and Yamaha cleaning papers.
+We arrived early, which was great because I had asked him to bring some supplies to fix saxophone’s sticky pads—Zippo fuel and Yamaha cleaning papers.
 At the venue, we took the time to clean the pads, and it worked perfectly.

 I love Studio Wuu—the crew, the atmosphere, and the wonderful room with its beautifully maintained Steinway piano, tuned before the show by the owner himself.